King-Mart/Zag-Engine/README.md

 # Zig-Zag engine
 #### This is a game engine mainly made to learn how game engines function and make my production of games faster.

-It was made in zig in order to force me to understand further the concepts I am using to make it.
-It will heavily be inspired by the Unreal Engine for the 3D part, Unity for 2D and Godot for ease of use and appeal
+It was made in zig in order to force me to understand further the concepts I am using to make it.\n It will heavily be inspired by the Unreal Engine for the 3D part, Unity for 2D and Godot for ease of use and appeal

 # how to build it: